I was visiting a friend who uses well water, and we started a debate on which is better between city water or private well water.

 You should be on the lookout for any sudden change in the quality of water.
 The difference in taste is usually an indication of outside contaminants and you will need to install a sediment filter.

-A well needs to covered by a vermin proof cap to keep out rainwater.
+A Private well needs to covered by a vermin-proof cap to keep out rainwater.

-Finally, you should be careful w3hen constructing things near the well.
+Finally, you should be careful when constructing things near the well.
 In fact, some states code separation distances.

 How to make well water safe for drinking

-According to Environmental Protection Agency (EPA), 15% of Americans use well water for drinking.
+According to the Environmental Protection Agency (EPA), 15% of Americans use well water for drinking.

-Drinking contaminated well water can cause health conditions such as diarrhoea and vomiting.
+Drinking contaminated well water can cause health conditions such as diarrhea and vomiting.